Hard Money Lenders California: Fast Funding for Real Estate

 Here’s how HomeLight Buy Before You Sell works:

-The program charges a flat fee of 2.4% of your current home’s sale price.
-This fee can be offset by potential savings in moving expenses, avoiding temporary housing costs, and possibly negotiating a better price on your new home.
+While the program charges a flat fee based on your current home’s sale price, you can save money on moving expenses and temporary housing costs, and possibly negotiate a better price on your new home.
 Plus, HomeLight’s BBYS fees are generally much lower than the interest rates on bridge loans, which currently range from 9.5% to 12%.

 3 top hard money lenders in California